Skip to main content

 This inevitably - and rather unfairly - has a knock-on effect on No 27, when it’s actually very much a return to form.
 The fact that Mozart would write no more piano concertos afterwards robs it of context, as we can't know how it would have fitted into the wider scheme of things.
 As a result, it stands out as something of an anomaly before even considering the music itself.

-Outwardly perfectly cheerful, it contains several hints of the autumnal atmosphere that was creeping into Mozart’s late works, including the much better-known clarinet concerto.
+Outwardly perfectly cheerful, this last piano concerto contains several hints of the autumnal atmosphere that was creeping into Mozart’s late works, including the much better-known clarinet concerto.
 The brilliance typical of the earlier concertos seems a touch muted, as though a light fog were lingering on the horizon.

 This is one of the concertos of very few in the whole piano repertoire that really is transcendent.
 I think the ones that have that power are this one, Beethoven’s Fourth, Brahms’s First and Bach’s D minor Keyboard Concerto – works that just take you to a higher place.